top 0

 How to get there:

-From Sai Kung Country Park Visitor Centre, you can hike through the Sheung Yiu Country Trail to get to Nam Fung Wan (Yuen Ng Fan) Campsite, where you can find a short trail leading down to the beach.
+From Sai Kung Country Park Visitor Centre, hike through the Sheung Yiu Country Trail to get to Nam Fung Wan (Yuen Ng Fan) Campsite, where you can find a short trail leading down to the beach.
 You can also take a kaito from Sai Kung Public Pier.

 Trio Beach

 Located along the coast of Hebe Haven, Trio Beach is a secluded stretch of sand with two sections, separated by a rocky patch of coast and a lifeguard tower.
-Once again, this is a white sand beach with the softest grains and the clearest waters, making Trio Beach a popular destination for beachgoers in the city.
+Once again, this is a white-sand beach with the softest grains and the clearest waters, making Trio Beach a popular destination for beachgoers in the city.
 The secluded bay is surrounded by nature, meaning that the concrete jungle that is Hong Kong is nowhere in sight from Trio Beach.
 You can also get a good view of Clear Water Bay from the beach.
 At Trio Beach, it’s chill vibes all around, so, pack a book and be prepared to fall asleep reading it under the sun!

 How to get there: